thepowrhouse/bigquery-sql-generator/README.md

 ## 🔄 Data Flow Process

 1. **User Input**: User asks a question in natural language
-2. **AI Processing**: SQL Agent converts the question to SQL using Gemini
+2. **AI Processing**: SQL Agent converts the question to SQL using the configured LLM
 3. **Validation**: BigQuery Client validates the generated SQL
 4. **Execution**: BigQuery Tools execute the query against BigQuery
 5. **Results**: Data is returned and displayed to the user